johnson-liu-repo/Sentiment_Analysis/README.md

 ## Background

-##### <ins>Natural Language Processing - NLP</ins>
+### Natural Language Processing (NLP)

-Natural Language Processing (NLP) can be used for sentiment analysis, which helps identify whether a piece of text expresses a positive, negative, or neutral emotion.
-NLP allows us to organize unstructured data, like social media posts, emails, and other forms of natural text, into a form that machines can work with by applying text classification techniques.

-This is usually done by training a classifier on a dataset that has been labeled in advance.
-For example, some texts might be labeled as sarcastic while others are not.
-The classifier learns patterns in the language based on these labels and tries to apply what it learns to new, unseen data.

-##### <ins>Word Embedding</ins>
+Natural language processing (NLP) is a subfield of artificial intelligence focused on enabling computers to process and understand human language.
+Sentiment analysis, an important NLP application, involves classifying text by emotional polarity ( positive, negative, or neutral ) or affective tone.
+Sarcasm complicates sentiment analysis, as sarcastic expressions can invert literal sentiment ( e.g. “great job!” could be an insult in the context of a negative situation ).

+—More on NPL here—

+#### Word Embeddings

+Word embeddings map words ( or tokens ) to real vectors in $n$-dimensional space.
+These embeddings ( ideally ) capture semantic similarity between words by assigning similar words vectors that are close together in vector space.
-We represent each word as a continuous vector of real numbers.
-These vectors are initialized (often randomly) and then trained so that words used in similar contexts end up with similar embeddings.
+These vectors are initialized ( often randomly ) and then trained so that words used in similar contexts end up with similar embeddings.
 Traditional embeddings assign one vector per word type.
-Contextual embeddings (e.g., ELMo, BERT) produce different vectors for the same word in different sentences.
+More recent contextual embeddings (e.g., ELMo, BERT) allow the same word to have multiple vectors depending on usage.

-##### <ins>Word2Vec</ins>
+#### Word2Vec

 Word2Vec is a model that learns word meanings based on the words that commonly appear around them.
 For example, the words “*doctor*” and “*nurse*” often show up in similar contexts, so Word2Vec places them close together in vector space.
 This helps the model understand how words relate to one another.
 In sarcasm detection, understanding context is key, and Word2Vec helps capture that by noticing patterns in how words are used together.

-##### <ins>GloVe</ins>
+#### GloVe

 Global Vectors for Word Representation (GloVe), is another word embedding model.
 Unlike Word2Vec, which focuses on small windows of text, GloVe looks at word co-occurrence across an entire dataset.
 This gives it a more global understanding of word relationships.
 GloVe can help highlight unusual or ironic word pairings—something that often happens in sarcastic sentences.

 Some users on Kaggle have successfully used Word2Vec and GloVe to detect sarcasm in news headlines.
-Some public Kaggle kernels (e.g., detecting sarcasm in headlines) report accuracies in the low- to mid-80% range.
-In one project, the users trained their model using headlines from The Onion (a satirical site) and The Huffington Post (a more traditional news source).
+Some public Kaggle kernels ( e.g., detecting sarcasm in headlines ) report accuracies in the low- to mid-80% range.
+In one project, the users trained their model using headlines from The Onion ( a satirical site ) and The Huffington Post ( a more traditional news source ).

 ---insert link/reference here

 We can apply a similar approach in our project using Reddit posts.
 Instead of news headlines, we’ll train our model on a dataset of labeled Reddit comments, using Word2Vec or GloVe to create embeddings.
-This will allow our classifier to learn the difference between sincere and sarcastic language based on context—just like in the Kaggle example.
+This will allow our classifier to learn the difference between sincere and sarcastic language based on context, just like in the Kaggle example.

-### __Data Used__
+#### Data Used

 The data that was used in this project was taken from the *Sarcasm on Reddit* notebook from Kaggle.com ( see [2.1 Data](#data) ).

-### __Variable Definitions__
+---

+## Variable Definitions

 See reference [2.2.3.
 GloVe model](#theoretical-foundations) in the Theoretical Foundations section.